omnimeta/SpotifyAutoModerator/README.md

 ### Windows

-PowerShell (i.e., the "Windows Terminal") is required to run SpotifyAutoModerator on Windows.
+[Windows PowerShell](https://docs.microsoft.com/en-us/windows/terminal/get-started) (i.e., the "Windows Terminal") is required to run SpotifyAutoModerator on Windows.
 If you are not sure whether you have PowerShell installed, simply search for "Windows Terminal" in the Microsoft App Store.

 To install SpotifyAutoModerator on Windows:

-* Download the following zip file: https://github.com/omnimeta/SpotifyAutoModerator/raw/main/spautomod4win.zip
+* Download the following zip file: https://github.com/omnimeta/SpotifyAutoModerator/releases/download/v0.0.2/spautomod4win-v0.0.2.zip
 * Extract the file in the desired folder - this should create an `spautomod4win` folder.

 In the next setup step you will need to edit the `data/config.yaml` file within this `spautomod4win` folder.